What is a Wells Fargo HSA Account?

 Pros and Cons of Having an HSA Account

-In order to help you make a more informed decision, some of the major ones are listed below:
+To help you make a more informed decision, some of the major ones are listed below:

 Pros

-• Funds in your HSA can be invested, once you reach the investment threshold of $2,000
+- Funds in your HSA can be invested once you reach the investment threshold of $2,000

 Cons

-• To fully make use of your HSA, you must make contributions – some folks might not have room in their budget to do so
+- To fully make use of your HSA, you must make contributions – some folks might not have room in their budget to do so

-• High Deductible Health Plans come with increased financial risk to the insured
+- High-deductible health plans come with increased financial risk to the insured.

 What is a Health Reimbursement Account (HRA)?